 Mining companies would give their eye teeth to exploit Afghanistan’s recently discovered $1 trillion of untapped mineral wealth, but analysts warn that corruption, war and lack of basic infrastructure are likely to continue delaying the much needed mining boom in the country.

-The nation is sitting on vast reserves of oil, gold, iron ore, copper, lithium, rare earths and other minerals, but Graham Bowley, the New York Times reporter based in Afghanistan, points out that the country's mining potential has “inspired darker dreams” and put the government’s weaknesses on display.
+The nation is sitting on vast reserves of oil, gold, iron ore, copper, lithium, rare earths and other minerals, but Graham Bowley, a New York Times reporter based in Afghanistan, points out that the country’s mining potential has “inspired darker dreams” and put the government’s weaknesses on display.

 It all comes at what is already a critically uncertain time here, with the impending departure of NATO troops in 2014 and old regional and ethnic rivalries resurfacing, raising concerns that the mineral wealth could become the fuel for civil conflict.

 Powerful regional warlords and militant leaders are jockeying to widen their turf to include areas with mineral wealth, and the Taliban have begun to make murderous incursions into territory where development is planned.
 In the capital, Kabul, factional maneuvering is in full swing, including disputes over lucrative side contracts awarded to relatives of President Hamid Karzai.